Respect and Consideration for Human Rights

 Respect and Consider Human Rights

 Supply Chain Establishing a supply chain reflecting consideration for human rights and the environment Overall electric power and plant projects We will contribute to improving the quality of life of all stakeholders in the supply chain and business investment destinations.
 Set rules on due diligence related to social and business environmental safety for suppliers and business investment destinations based on the distinctive characteristics of each business, implement due diligence, and strengthen monitoring continuously.
 Implement the due diligence described on the left in all new development projects.
-We continue operations to check the core subjects in the guidelines on social responsibility using the company-wide ESG checklist in all development projects where we are investing for the first time.
-We conduct due diligence on individual development projects to check their social and environmental safety based on the unique characteristics of each business prior to investment.
+We continue operations to check the core subjects outlined in the social responsibility guidelines by employing a company-wide ESG checklist across all investment projects.
+Prior to investment, we conduct due diligence on each development project, assessing its social and environmental integrity based on the unique characteristics of each business.

 Metals & Minerals Company